Ladipo Adamolekun

 Ladipo Adamolekun (born July 20, 1942) is a Nigerian public administration scholar, former dean of the Faculty of Administration at Obafemi Awolowo University and was a lead public sector management specialist at World Bank.

 Life

-He was born in Iju, a town close to Akure and Idanre in Ondo State to the family of Joshua Adamolekun, a farmer and Madam Juliana Bama.
+He was born in Iju, a town close to Akure and Idanre in Ondo State to the family of Joshua Famutimi Adamolekun, a farmer and Juliana Bamo (née Falade).
+His mother was born to David Bamidele Falade and Comfort Ojubutu, and was born a few months before Juliana was born.

 Educated at Oyemekun Grammar School and Christ's School Ado Ekiti.
 He earned a first class degree in French at the University of Ibadan, a master's degree in Public Administration at Ife and a doctoral degree in politics at Oxford University.
 He joined the faculty of Administration at the Obafemi Awolowo University of Ife, in 1968, and from 1979 to 1982, he was dean of the faculty.
-During his tenure at Ife, he focused on the institutions of administration in Africa especially the transplanted French traditional norms of Administration in francophone countries and civil and political management in NIgeria.
+During his tenure at Ife, he focused on the institutions of administration in Africa especially the transplanted French traditional norms of Administration in francophone countries and civil and political management in Nigeria.